blackopsinc/openrouter-cli/README.md

 ## Features

 - 🚀 **Piped Input**: Read from stdin for seamless integration with other commands
-- 🎯 **Model Aliases**: Use short aliases instead of full model names
 - 🔒 **Environment-Based Configuration**: All settings via environment variables
 - 🛡️ **Robust Error Handling**: Clear error messages and proper HTTP handling